-ASP.NET Output Cache is a very useful feature especially for situations when page is accessed more frequently than it changes and you serve it from cache.
+ASP.NET Output Cache is a very useful feature, especially for situations when a page is accessed more frequently than it changes and you serve it from cache.
 This improves application performance by avoiding page re-executions and also by reducing your expensive database trips especially when page involves a lot of heavy database operations.
-This also improves application scalability because database generally becomes a scalability bottleneck when there are millions of such pages and requests involving database operations.
+This also improves application scalability because the database generally becomes a scalability bottleneck when there are millions of such pages and requests involving database operations.

 Problems with ASP.NET Output Cache in Microsoft Azure Environment